What is Air Duct Mold?

 Mold in Bathrooms ac vents:

 Most bathrooms, particularly tile around showers and tubs is frequently wet.
 Consequently, most bathrooms grow mold and wish regular cleaning.
-An inadequate solution water and customary household bleach may be used to regularly clean these areas and them free from mold.
+Inadequate solution water and customary household bleach may be used to regularly clean these areas and them free from mold.
 Low-noise bathroom fans will also be suggested to get rid of excess moisture in times when it’s being generated by bathing or showering.
 (See also exhaust fans.)

 Whole-House Air Ventilation Fans –